bglidwell/strapi-plugin-activitylog/README.md

-# Strapi plugin ActivityLog
+# Strapi plugin activitylog

-A quick description of ActivityLog.
+A quick description of activitylog.